-The first step in growing your EI is mastering self-awareness.
+The first step in developing your emotional intelligence is mastering self-awareness.
 Self-awareness is one of the most important leadership skills because it helps business owners effectively communicate with their team during periods of growth and stress.
 Without self-awareness, a leader can’t create optimal outcomes because they aren’t cognizant of the effect their words, actions, and decisions have on others.
 Therefore, this often results in a disconnected team.

 In summary, self-awareness limits the amount of damage control needed with employees and customers.
 Leaders who self-reflect before speaking or acting can adjust how they deliver messages in a way that makes team members feel motivated, seen, and heard.
 Doing so creates a sense of inspiration and unity, even in the face of some of a company’s greatest challenges.